 Incident responders are catching and remediating threats faster than ever, according to past SANS surveys.
 Much of their success can be attributed to improving technologies, such as threat intelligence—73 percent of respondents to last year's survey said they were using threat intelligence to enable more accurate investigations.

-This webcast will release results from the SANS 2018 Incident Response Survey, developed by Matt Bromiley, SANS Digital Forensics and Incident Response (IR) instructor and GIAC board member.
+Watch this two-part webinar which releases the results from the SANS 2018 Incident Response Survey, developed by Matt Bromiley, SANS Digital Forensics and Incident Response (IR) instructor and GIAC board member.
 Matt will explore how integration and automation can help IR teams find efficiencies and protect their environments, including:

 - Processes and technologies that work best in responding to threats